Black Lives Matter: a webinar on policing and justice reform

 With First Nations peoples disproportionately represented in the policing and justice systems both in NSW and across Australia, it begs the question: What reforms should occur here?

-This free webinar will be streamed live on Thursday 23 July from 3pm-4.45pm (AEST), presented by Redfern Legal Centre, National Justice Project, Jumbunna Indigenous House of Learning and Aboriginal Legal Service (NSW/ACT).
+This free webinar was streamed live on Thursday 23 July from 3pm-4.45pm (AEST), presented by Redfern Legal Centre, National Justice Project, Jumbunna Indigenous House of Learning and Aboriginal Legal Service (NSW/ACT).

 Facilitator: Larissa Behrendt, Director of Research, Jumbunna Indigenous House of Learning, University of Technology (UTS), Sydney.
 Book now.